-- Check all bolts on the Sidelifter, particularly pin keeper plates around the power pack if there is one, and the combined hydraulic reservoir/fuel tank mounting.
-Tighten any loose bolts - Check that the Sidelifter operator notices are in place - Check the lifting arms and stabiliser legs to detect any visual signs of damage, deformation or wear in the bearings - Service engine air filter and change as required - Check the Emergency Stop button and the electrical safety devices
+- Check all bolts on the Sidelifter.
+If a power pack is fitted then check the pin keeper plates and the combined hydraulic reservoir/fuel tank mounting.
+Tighten any loose bolts. - Check that the Sidelifter operator notices are in place - Check the lifting arms and stabiliser legs to detect any visual signs of damage, deformation or wear in the bearings - Service engine air filter and change as required - Check the Emergency Stop button and the electrical safety devices